1 — PREAMBLE

 This policy document provides direction for the administration of all research agreements, for the purpose of properly managing research funds other than those received from the Tri-Council granting agencies.

 The administration of research agreements begins with the pre-award phase of review of proposals and contracts to determine the University’s ability to support them and sign for them.

-If you expect to be compensated in addition to your usual salary for any research you may undertake, you should consult other appropriate documents, especially the Collective Agreement (article 12.03 and others) between Mount Allison University and the Mount Allison Faculty Association.
+If you expect to be compensated in addition to your usual salary for any research you may undertake, you should consult other appropriate documents, especially the Collective Agreement between Mount Allison University and the Mount Allison Faculty Association.

 It is the responsibility of all researchers to consult with the Office of Research Services regarding this policy prior to submitting proposals to Sponsors.

 Research grants are grants received under research with a public or private organization which provides funding to pay for all or part of the costs of a research project.
 Payment is not conditional on the researcher delivering to the sponsor a pre-determined set of research outcomes.

 Research contracts (or contracted research) means any research agreement signed between the University and a Sponsor which, in exchange for payment of direct and indirect costs, sets out a task or tasks to be completed within a specified timeframe to arrive at an outcome, the results of which constitute a deliverable under the agreement.
 These results can be published in the scholarly literature following an appropriate deferral period.